lip6/coriolis/documentation/content/pages/python-tutorial/CgtScript.rst

 ~~~~~~~~~~~~~~~~~~~~~

 It is possible to add breakpoints inside a script by calling the ``Breakpoint.stop()``
 function.
-To be able to see exactly what has just been mofied, we must close the
+To be able to see exactly what has just been modified, be sure to have
-UpdateSession_ just before calling the breakpoint and reopen it just after.
+closed any UpdateSession_ before calling breakpoints.
 The ``Breakpoint.stop()`` function takes two arguments:

 #.
 The ``level`` above which it will be active.